SanPen/GridCal/doc/md_source/structure.md

 ```

-GridCal started like this; Using tables with a simple indexing and using Pandas.
+VeraGrid started like this; Using tables with a simple indexing and using Pandas.
 In the next sections we will show how these decisions are objectively harmful in
 the long term.